Sexual Orientation Concentration

 - Five elective courses

-- Thesis or Capstone Project focus on Sexual Orientation issues
+- Final Product, Thesis, or Capstone with a substantial component on Sexual Orientation issues

 - Internship that involves client work related to the Concentration purpose (600 hours).